sandhawke/dv/prompts/response-format.md

 # Response format

-Please respond only in MIME multipart format.

-Use a form-data part with name "error" to report any problems.
-Omit this part if there was no error.

-Use a form-data part with name "explanation" to give a brief reply to the user's prompt.
+Please use MIME multipart format for your response.
+Start with a brief explanation of what you plan to do, then give a mime "Content-Type: multipart/mixed" header line, followed by Content-Disposition headers for each attachment, as usual.

-When it makes sense to do so, put your response into attachment files with sensible filenames.
-The user strongly prefers to use attached files and does not want to have to copy text from your explanation, so put computer-readable details into attached files instead of embedding them in your explanation.
+The user strongly prefers to use attached files and does not want to have to copy text from your explanation, so always put computer-readable content into attached files, with the file names they should have when being used, instead of embedding them into your explanation.

+Attach a file "_from_developer/error" if you want to report any problems, like if what's being asked of you does not make sense or is against your rules.
+Omit this if there was no error.

 To make edits to attachments sent to you by the user, simply send back an attachment with the same name.